demisto/content/Packs/AnsibleAlibabaCloud/Integrations/AnsibleAlibabaCloud/README.md

 ## Configure Alibaba Cloud on Cortex XSOAR
 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for Alibaba Cloud.
+2. Search for Ansible Alibaba Cloud.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |